nczmoo/dcs100/readme.md

     Invincibility potion
     maybe voices when I go in and out (going dungeon crawling!)
-    a game save so players can leave the game and start where they were

-    hits aren't ENTIRELY absorbed by armor (maybe some still bleeds through);
+    a game save so players can leave the game and start where they were hits aren't ENTIRELY absorbed by armor (maybe some still bleeds through);

-    add a zombie at the point where you died that has the gold that you dropped
+    add a zombie at the point where you died that has the gold that you dropped maybe players can heal when they're not actively engaged in combat or poisoned? maybe let players skip reel rolling animation

 MOTHER'S DAY PLAYTEST
     UI too cluttered on my phone